gulatiS14/EE3801_Labs/README.md

-The following are the Labs for EE3801 for Data Engineering using python
+The following are the Labs for EE3801 for Data Engineering using python. only first half.